cybaemtech/agile_php/replit.md

 - July 2, 2025.
 Implemented database-synced invitation system without email sending - invited users are created in database and appear in team management dropdowns
 - July 2, 2025.
 Fixed "Back to teams" navigation issue using programmatic navigation instead of Link components to prevent authentication redirects
 - July 2, 2025.
 Removed "Add Member" button from team details page as requested by user to streamline the interface
+- September 5, 2025.
+Project imported to Replit environment - configuring for proper proxy setup and deployment

 ## User Preferences